Are you an adviser? Go to Unbiased Pro

 Although all pension funds involve management fees, SIPPs often charge lower fees than other types of pension because they are largely self-administered.

-Another good option is a stakeholder pension that caps the maximum charge at 1.5%.
+Another good option is a stakeholder pension that caps the maximum charge at 1.5% a year of the value of your pension pot in the first 10 years, then 1% a year.

 Another factor to consider is convenience, especially if you have moved from being employed with a workplace pension to self-employed and vice versa.